adrianyu91/Delta_Hacks/README.md

 # Delta_Hacks
-Application that output transcript of real time audio
+Application that outputs a transcript of real time audio